-So here are some places to find free project management templates and other resources, and some low cost/high value resources that I find myself recommending frequently to people who are on tight budgets.
-Despite some of these not costing anything, some of these links are affiliate links which means I’d make a small commission if you spent any money on them.
-The rules of the internet say I have to tell you that!
+So here are some places to find free project management templates and other resources.
+I’ve also included some low cost/high value resources that I find myself recommending frequently to people who are on tight budgets.

 Projectmanagement.com has a huge free library of free project management templates.
 They also have premium templates which you can get free if you are a PMI member.
 I find their search engine quite difficult to navigate but if you spend the time hunting you can normally find the document you want.